mitch-haraldsson/greenLicense/README.md

 - Enter any amount of information you want to have in your software.
 It is always composed of an ID (the feature) and a value.
 For example how long the license is valid or what features are enabled.
 - you can set a default value for every feature
 - set a system identifier.
 This is to identify the system the license is valid for.
+Or don't, so the license is valid for every computer system.
 Currently, available are
-    - Mac address (one must match)
+    - MAC address (one must match)
     - Hostname
     - IP address (one must match)
     - OS (String of `env.os` must match)